DarthNoodle/the-blocksec-gitbook/appendices/acknowledgements.md

 In no particular order:
 + Window Lickers Anonymous, You couldn't ask for better friends.
 +  [rel0aded](https://www.twitter.com/0xRel0aded), Inspiring me to write this book (his own [Ethereum Ecosystem](https://www.ethexplainer.com/) book) and for constantly challenging me.
-+  [Blockcore Community](https://www.blockcore.net/), I've learnt to much from these talented individuals.
++  [Blockcore Community](https://www.blockcore.net/), I've learnt so much from this friendly, talented community.
 They have provided inspiration, ideas and helped with QA.